Judge sets $5M bond for Colorado student accused of killing his dorm roommate and another person

 “This would not even be something that we would think would happen,” she said of her brother, whom she said “literally lived to go to school.”

-Jordan was Knopp's roommate, Colorado Springs police spokesperson Caitlin Ford said.
+Jordan was Knopp's roommate, another police spokesperson, Caitlin Ford, said.
 Ford did not know Montgomery’s relationship to the two men and did not have any information about what may have motivated the shooting.

 Jordan was a student at the university at the time, university spokesperson Jenna Press.
 Knopp was also a student, but Montgomery was not enrolled, police said.